microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

     _Adding an application setting_

 1. Connect your MXChip to your laptop if it isn't already connected.
 Confirm that it's sending data by watching for "IN FLIGHT" to appear on the screen of the device.
-Then turn to the ATC app on the screen at the front of the room and watch for your airplane to appear.
-If necessary, ask the instructor to zoom out so that all aircraft are visible.
-Seeing your airplane on the big screen is confirmation that you did everything correctly in this exercise.
+Then turn to the ATC app and watch for your airplane to appear.
+If necessary, zoom the ATC app out so that all aircraft are visible.
+Seeing your airplane in the ATC app is confirmation that you did everything correctly in this exercise.

-	> If your airplane doesn't show up on the big screen, go to the Azure Function in the portal and check the output log to make sure it's sending and receiving data.
+	> If your airplane doesn't show up, go to the Azure Function in the portal and check the output log to make sure it's sending and receiving data.
 If it's not, unplug the MXChip and plug it back in.
 If the Azure Function *is* sending and receiving data, double-check the application setting named "SharedEventHubConnection" you added in Step 9 of this exercise and make sure its value is the connection string you retrieved in Step 5.

 The Azure Function has now been updated to send flight information to the shared input hub, enabling air-traffic control to be aware of your plane's location.
 Now it's time to connect the Event Hub that receives output from Stream Analytics to the client app so the client app can be notified when your airplane is too close to another.

 <a name="Exercise2"></a>
 ## Exercise 2: Connect the client app to the shared output hub ##

-In [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), the instructor created an Event Hub and configured Stream Analytics to send output to it.
-He or she also connected the ATC app to the Event Hub so the app could highlight planes that are too close together on the air-traffic control map.
+In [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), you created an Event Hub and configured Stream Analytics to send output to it.
+You also connected the ATC app to the Event Hub so the app could highlight planes that are too close together on the air-traffic control map.
 In this exercise, you will connect the FlySim client app to the same Event Hub so it can notify individual pilots when the distance between their aircraft and any other is less than two miles.

 1. Open the FlySim solution from [Lab 2]({{"/docs/projects/air-traffic-control-simulator-02/" | absolute_url }}) in Visual Studio.